 People with diabetes who are on drugs for lowering blood glucose should use it with caution.
 Be careful, because the combination of both things can lead to serious hypoglycemia.

 People who have low blood pressure should consult their doctor before taking this since it can additionally lower blood pressure.

 Generally speaking, berberine is safe to take orally.
 However, it can show minor side effects such as nausea and diarrhea.

-Till date, no big side effects apart from those above mentioned, both short term and long term have been reported.
+To date, no big side effects apart from those above mentioned, both short-term and long-term have been reported.

 Berberine has positive effects on inflammation, absorption, and digestion of carbs, metabolic syndrome, blood sugar levels, liver, lipid levels, cardioprotection, fat metabolism, and accumulation.

 As a supplement, berberine can aid people with diabetes to control their blood glucose levels and aid to protect the metabolic processes and vital organs.
 This lowers the stress of future health complications and side effects.